Melbourne City Arts Trail

 The Yarra River Precinct is the hub of Melbourne's artistic and cultural scene.
 Probably nowhere in the world is there such a concentration of high quality visual and performing arts venues, quite apart from a very generous sprinkling of public art and the exciting architecture on display.

-For the Melbourne City Arts Trail, start in Birrarung Marr, the large parkland next to Federation Square.
+For the Melbourne City Arts Trail, start at Federation Bells, on the hill in Birrarung Marr, and follow the red numbers on the map above.

-3 Birrarung Nam (River Camp), a work by Indigenous artists Vicki Couzens, Lee Darroch, and Treahna Hamm that interprets stories from local Indigenous communities.
+3 Birrarung Wilam (River Camp), a work by Indigenous artists Vicki Couzens, Lee Darroch, and Treahna Hamm that interprets stories from local Indigenous communities.

 4 Proceed to the architecturally acclaimed Federation Square, opened in 2002.
 Don't leave without visiting The Ian Potter Centre: NGV Australia, which houses the world's largest collection of Australian Indigenous art.
 (Free entry - open daily) Also visit the Australian Centre for the Moving Image (ACMI), which depicts the development of Australian film as an art form, and includes some exciting contemporary digital art exhibitions to bring you right into the 21st century.
 (Free entry - open daily).
 The Koori Heritage Trust's galleries are also well worth a look (Free entry - open daily).

-7 You're now in the hub of Melbourne's arts precinct, comprising Hamer Hall (1982; refurbished 2012) and the lattice-spired Theatres (1984).
+5 You're now in the hub of Melbourne's arts precinct, comprising Hamer Hall (1982; refurbished 2012) and the lattice-spired Theatres (1984).
 (You may enter the public areas of the buildings.)
-Gallery 1 on the ground level of The Theatres displays a rolling program of art exhibitions.
+The street level of The Theatres building features the Australian Music Vault and ARIA Hall of Fame (Open daily ? free.)
 Sitting on the lawn between Hamer Hall and the Theatres building is Berlin-born, Melbourne artist Inge King's steel sculpture 'Forward Surge' (1981).

-8 The imposing National Gallery of Victoria on St Kilda Road (1967) is the home of the Gallery's international collection, which is regarded as one of the finest in the country.
-(Free entry open daily)
+6 The imposing National Gallery of Victoria on St Kilda Road (1967) is the home of the Gallery's international collection, which is regarded as the finest in the country.
+(Open daily - free.)

-9 Along Southbank Boulevard you'll find, side-by-side, Melbourne Theatre Company's Southbank Theatre and the Melbourne Recital Centre, with its showpiece Elisabeth Murdoch Hall.
+7 Turn right into Southbank Boulevard to find, side-by-side, Buxton Contemporary (free) Melbourne Theatre Company's Southbank Theatre and the Melbourne Recital Centre, with its showpiece Elisabeth Murdoch Hall.

-10 Walk about 500 metres along Sturt St to experience the distinctive exterior and interiors of the Australian Centre for Contemporary Art.
-(Free entry, open daily).
+8 Turn left into Start St. Walk about 500 metres along Start St to experience the distinctive exterior and interiors of the Melbourne Conservatorium of Music, the Victorian College of the Arts, Ron Robertson-Swann's sculpture Vault (1980), the Australian Centre for Contemporary Art (Open daily ? free.)
 Next door is the Malthouse Theatre, which started life in 1892 as a malting house.
-Carefully cross the road to inspect Transurban's 'Habitat Filter'.
+Across the road you'll see 'Habitat Filter' (2016).

-12 Spanning the river nearby is the 1888 Sandridge Bridge and its movable sculptures 'The Travellers' by Lebanese artist Nadim Karam.
+11 The Red Stairs is a performance space and spanning the river is Sandridge Bridge (1888) with its movable sculptures 'The Travellers' (2005) by Lebanese artist Nadim Karam.
 They represent the waves of immigration to Victoria since the 1830s.
-The aboriginal period is represented by the stone and steel sculpture in the Square 'Gayip'.
+The aboriginal period is represented by the stone and steel sculpture 'Gayip' in Queensbridge Square.

 This brochure "Melbourne City River Trails" is available at the Melbourne Visitor Centre.